BigJk/end_of_eden/README.md

 ## Settings

-At the moment you need to edit the settings files (except for enabling mods) manually.
+At the moment you need to edit the settings files (except for enabling mods) manually in the ``_term`` version.
 The settings are stored in the ``settings.toml`` in the same directory as the executable.
 The following settings are available:

 ```toml
 # Audio volume